LironL99/portfolio/Arduino-Projects/Sonar_Servo_Project/README.md

 This project successfully integrates the components to perform the following tasks:
 - Measure distance using the HC-SR04 sensor and adjust the position of the SG90 servo motor based on that measurement.
 - Use a potentiometer to adjust the scanning speed of the servo motor, allowing for user customization.
-- Provide visual feedback through red LEDs that indicate how close an object is to the sensor, enhancing the interactivity of the project.
+- Provide visual feedback through red LEDs that indicate how close an object is to the sensor, enhancing the interactivity of the project. **Each LED is connected with a 220-ohm resistor for current limiting.**

 ## Project Functionality
 ![Project Functionality](/Arduino-Projects/Sonar_Servo_Project/Project_Functionality_GIF.gif)